 It's difficult to see in the photo but trust me, after painting the corbel, its finish was so much more in keeping with the vintage-inspired farmhouse aesthetic that I was going for.
 Just one more step and the corbels would be perfect.

 That one more step was "distressing" them.
-In keeping with the farmhouse vibe, I faux distressed them with my Plaid layering block.
+In keeping with the farmhouse vibe, I faux distressed them with my Plaid Folkart layering block.
 You can read all about that process here.
 I found so many corbels that fit the bill, but they were all so expensive.
 I knew I had to buy what I could afford and make it work.
 The faux distressing was just what I needed to get the look I want.

 Once the corbels were ready it was time to put the shelves together.
 I did that by using 4 inch mending plates to attach the planks to each other.
 I used four plates per shelf, eyeballing their placement and using our electric screwdriver to attach each of them with the screws provided.
 In retrospect I believe I could I have gotten away with three plates.
 But as they say, hindsight is always 20/20.
 I was, however, careful not to place the plates where I thought the corbels would eventually be attached to the shelf.